cdlavacudeg/azure-challenge/Azure_Intro/Azure_ML.md

 Is a web-based, unified console that provides an alternative to command-line tools.
 With the Azure portal, you can manage your Azure subscription by using a graphical user interface.
 You can:

-- Build, manage, and monitor everything from simple web apps to complex cloud deployments.
+- Build, manage and monitor everything from simple web apps to complex cloud deployments.
 - Create custom dashboards for an organized view of resources.
-- Configure accessibility options for an optimal experience.
+- Configure accessibility options for and optimal experience.

 ## What is Azure Marketplace?
 It helps connect users with Microsoft partners, independent software vendors, and startups that are offering their solutions and services, which are optimized to run on Azure.

-Azure Marketplace customers can find, try, purchase, and provision applications and services from hundreds of leading service providers.
+Azure Marketplace customers can find, try, purchase and provision applications and services from hundreds of leading service providers.
 All solutions and services are certified to run on Azure.

 ## Tour of Azure services